 The jokester of the group, your personal All-Star comedian.
 No matter what mood you’re in or how your day is going, you’re destined to get a laugh out from this one.

 It’s a great advantage to have a funny friend or two in your squad.
-Someone who’s naturally humorous, where almost everything they say or do, come out as a punchline.
-If there’s one thing everyone would want to be, it’s funny and from personal experience, I have a few good jokes here and there, but most of the time, I’m on a thick line of corny.
-To have a friend that’s funny is a guarantee that even in some of the worse situations, you’ll have someone to be by your side in that time, but turn around and make your day better, by putting a smile on your face.
+Someone who’s naturally humorous, where almost everything they say or do come out as a punchline.
+If there’s one thing everyone would want to be it’s funny, and from personal experience, I have a few good jokes here and there, but most of the time I’m on a thick line of corny.
+To have a friend that’s funny is a guarantee that even in some of the worse situations, you’ll have someone to make your day better by putting a smile on your face.